uNetworking/uWebSockets/README.md

 <div align="center"><img src="images/logo.png"/></div>
 `µWS` is one of the most lightweight, efficient & scalable WebSocket server implementations available.
 It features an easy-to-use, fully async object-oriented interface and scales to millions of connections using only a fraction of memory compared to the competition.
 While performance and scalability are two of our top priorities, we consider security, stability and standards compliance paramount.
 License is zlib/libpng (very permissive & suits commercial applications).

-*Note: master is a WIP currently, always use a released version in production.
-I'm working on a new release with HTTP support but will need some time (latest release is WebSocket only)*

 * Autobahn tests [all pass](http://htmlpreview.github.io/?https://github.com/uWebSockets/uWebSockets/blob/master/autobahn/index.html).
 * Significantly outperforms `WebSocket++`, `libwebsockets`, `Beast`, `Crow`, `Gorilla`, `Kaazing Gateway`, `ws` and `Socket.IO` in every tested dimension (see benchmark table below).
 * Outperforms Node.js itself by 5x in HTTP requests/second when run as a Node.js module.